optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 - **max_line_search_steps** *(int)*: Maximum number of criterion (and possibly derivative) evaluations per line search.

-- **initial_trust_radius** *(float)*: Note this is very problem specific and you can typically do better than using the default.
+- **trustregion_initial_radius** *(float)*: Note this is very problem specific and you can typically do better than using the default.
 Intuitively, this can be described as a reasonable change in parameters the optimizer can take from the start values.
 The default is to take 10% of the largest start parameter, but at least 0.1.

 - **limited_memory_storage_length** *(int)*: Maximum number of stored objects in a limited memory algorithm.
 Typically this refers to the number of gradient